About Chopwell Regeneration Group

 - The Ballinger Trust funded 3 benches being installed after being refurbished by the Men’s Shed.

-- With support from the Co-op and land provided by The Chopwell Official’s Club a group of volunteers have created the Chopwell Community Allotment.
+- With support from the Co-op community fund and land provided by The Chopwell Official’s Club a group of volunteers have created the Chopwell Community Allotment.

 Community Events and Activities